root-project/root/documentation/spectrum/Spectrum.md

 The estimated background is smoother.
 The method does not deform the shape of peaks.

-However sometimes the shape of the background is very complicated.
-The second order filter is insufficient.
+However, sometimes the shape of the background is very complicated, and the second order filter is insufficient.
 Let us illustrate such a case in the Figure 1.3.
-The forth order background estimation filter gives better estimate of complicated background (the clipping window `w=10`).
+The fourth order background estimation filter gives a better estimate of complicated background (the clipping window `w=10`).

 ![The forth order background estimation filter gives better estimate of complicated background](figures/image008.png)

 4-th order algorithm ignores linear as well as cubic component of the background.
 In this case the filter is (1,-4,6,-4,1).
-In general the allowed values for the order of the filter are 2, 4, 6, 8.
-An example of the same spectrum estimated with the clipping window w=40 and with filters of the orders 2, 4, 6, 8 is given in the Figure 1.4.
+In general, the allowed values for the order of the filter are 2, 4, 6, 8.
+An example of the same spectrum estimated with the clipping window `w=40` and with filters of the orders 2, 4, 6, 8 is given in the Figure 1.4.

 ![The same spectrum estimated with the clipping window `w=40` and with filters of the orders 2, 4, 6, 8](figures/image010.png)

- Sometimes it is necessary to include also the Compton edges into the estimate of the background.
+ Sometimes it is necessary to also include the Compton edges into the estimate of the background.
 In Figure 1.5 we present the example of the synthetic spectrum with Compton edges.
 The background was estimated using the 8-th order filter with the estimation of the Compton edges and decreasing clipping window.
 In the lower part of the Figure we present the background, which was added to the synthetic spectrum.
 One can observe good coincidence with the estimated background.
-The method of the estimation of Compton edge is described in detail in [3].
+The method of the estimation of Compton edge is described in details in [3].

 ![Synthetic spectrum with Compton edges](figures/image012.png)

-The generalized form of the algorithm is implemented in the function.
+The generalized form of the algorithm is implemented in the following function.

 ``` {.cpp}
 char *Background1General(float *spectrum,